openlab-at-city-tech/openlab/wp-content/plugins/taxonomy-terms-order/readme.txt

 Consider upgrading to our advanced version of this plugin at a very resonable price <a target="_blank" href="http://www.nsp-code.com/premium-plugins/wordpress-plugins/advanced-taxonomy-terms-order/">Advanced Taxonomy Terms Order Order</a>

 == Change Log ==

+= 1.7.7 =
+ - Use term name for admin queries, when the admin sort is active, to avoid "random" returns on certain servers, when term order are empty.
+ - WordPress 6.2.2 compatibility tag

+= 1.7.5 =
+ - New filter tto/admin/plugin_options/capability to add custom roles and capabilities.
+ - Compatibility tag update for WordPress 6.2

 = 1.7.4 =
  - Compatibility tag update for WordPress 6.1.1